How I acquired the guitar that Gram Parsons and Bob Buchanan wrote "Hickory Wind" on...

 There were indeed many cosmic moments along the “Hickory Wind” guitar’s journey into my hands; too many to mention here.
 Bob and I both agreed that this transference was “meant to be.”
 At one point Bob wrote, “It feels right, though sad.
 I hope to have visitation rights.”
 Of course you do, Bob.
 And, in a way, we all do... every time we hear that hickory wind calling us home.

-Since the guitar has come into my possession it has also been played by Emmylou Harris, Rodney Crowell, Albert Lee, Rich Robinson (of The Black Crowes), Jim Lauderdale and Byron House.
+Since the guitar has come into my possession it has also been played by Emmylou Harris, Rodney Crowell, Albert Lee, Jock Bartley (Gram Parsons & The Fallen Angels, Firefall), Rich Robinson (The Black Crowes), Jim Lauderdale, John Idan (The Yardbirds), George Cole (David Grisman Sextet) and Byron House.

-And used by me to record the following tracks on these albums:
+And used by me to record the following songs on these albums: